krebeck/Web-Analytics/README.md

 //**foreach ($analytics_xml->QueryResult->ResultXml->rowset->Row as $item ) {printf('<li>%s -- %s -- %s -- %s -- <span style="font-weight:bold">%s</span></li>', $item->Column1, $item->Column2, $item->Column4, $item->Column7, $item->Column6);}/*
 ?>
 ```
+This code can be extended in numerous ways.
+Multiple filters can be passed, multiple prompts can be provided, and numerous subqueries can be staged based on input.
+For example, a barcode prompt can be used to look up an OCLC# which can then be trimmed from the first results and injected into a second query in the background.
+These additional subqueries would just need to be created as reports in Oracle Analytics Server.